B.S.C.S. in Computer Science

 A wide range of jobs are available for graduates of Computer Science, including: web and mobile application developer, computer programmer or software developer, computer systems analyst, database administrator, information security analyst, and data scientist.

-The Department of Computer and Information Science department offers undergraduate research opportunities and job opportunities to become a lab teaching assistant or tutor.
+The Department of Computer and Information Science offers undergraduate research opportunities and job opportunities to become a lab teaching assistant or tutor.
 Our students participate in programming competitions and attend conferences to present their work.
 Many student activities are funded by our $1 million John G. Adler endowment.

 B.S.C.S. in Computer Science Faculty